LoicChamplong/LoicChamplong/README.md

 ## 📫 How to reach me:

-You can contact see my full detailed contacts on my [portfolio](https://loicchamplong.com).
+You can find my contact details on my [portfolio](https://loicchamplong.com).
 You may also wish to connect with me on [linkedin](https://www.linkedin.com/in/loicchamplong/?locale=en_US) and write to me.